gmierzwinski/gmierzwinski.github.io/bishops/cs321/final_project_rst_format.md

 Include a visual design of your program.
 The visualization does not need to follow UML conventions, but it needs to be clear, and simple.
 This design should/could be partially completed prior to programming as well.

+I expect to see all of the following in your document:

+* Overview of your program.

+   * Idea you selected.
+   * Overview of how it’s implemented.

+* Design/implementation decisions

+   * Patterns used
+   * Choice of logic and/or data structures
+   * Usage of DRY, SOLID
+   * Synchronization choices
+   * Etc.

+* Visual design of the program

+   * Try using an extension in your IDE to produce a UML diagram
+   * Alternatively, you can build a simplified one that doesn’t need to follow UML